Am0rphous/Python/README.md

 - [What the f*ck Python](https://github.com/satwikkansal/wtfpython) - What the f*ck Python? 😱 .
 Exploring and understanding Python through surprising snippets.
 - [uncompyle6](https://pypi.org/project/uncompyle6/)

+## Code Analysis
+- [Pyinstrument](https://github.com/joerick/pyinstrument) - 🚴 Call stack profiler for Python.
+Shows you why your code is slow!

 ## Databases
 - [Pyjbd](https://github.com/Datalux/pyjbd) - With pyjbd you can easly manage and use a database using JSON file.